tongyanjun/Public-CSE255-2022/notebooks/Section4-Final-Project/README.md

 - `XGBoostCreate_submission/` the directory that contains the files to be submitted.
 - `README.md` - this file

+The following directories should be in your path

 * `poverty-dir`: A pointer to the directory that contains `/anon_dir/` under which all of the anonymized images reside.
 On datahub this path is: `/datasets/cs255-sp22-a00-public/poverty/`

 ### Submission Directory Structure: